Hepatitis C Symptoms

-While hepatitis A usually goes away on its own without treatment, hepatitis B and hepatitis C symptoms can be more serious.
-Hepatitis C can be either acute or chronic, affecting the liver in ways that range anywhere from mild to serious.
-While hepatitis C symptoms are often short-lived and rarely result in death, HCV can lead to life-threatening complications such as cirrhosis or cancer of the liver.
+Hepatitis C can be either acute or chronic and can affect the liver in ways that range from mild to serious.
+While hepatitis C symptoms are often short-lived and rarely result in death, chronic HCV, when the virus remains in the body, can lead to life-threatening complications such as cirrhosis (scarring) or cancer of the liver.

 How is Hepatitis C Prevented?

-While there are vaccines for both hepatitis A and B, there is no vaccine for hepatitis C. The best way of preventing hepatitis C is by being aware of how the virus is transmitted.
+While there are vaccines for both hepatitis A and B, there is no vaccine for hepatitis C. The best way to prevent hepatitis C is by being aware of how the virus spreads.